RiteshGirase2003/Technical-Journal/Sql_Injection.md

 Proper implementation of these techniques not only prevents SQLi but also enhances performance and maintains data integrity.

+I’m still learning, so if there’s anything I got wrong or something you’d like to add, please share in the comments.
+Let’s learn together!

+**Thank You.**

 ## Resources
 [1] https://portswigger.net/web-security/sql-injection